Easy Canned Tuna Cakes

-These Whole30 and Paleo Easy Canned Tuna Cakes are a popular recipe on this site thanks to just how fast and easy they are to make.
-They contain just a handful of ingredients that you likely already have in your fridge and pantry, making them convenient and economical!
+If you are looking for an easy canned tuna recipe, look no further, these paleo tuna patties contain just a handful of ingredients that you likely already have in your fridge and pantry, making them convenient and economical!

-But these aren’t your typical tuna cakes.
-The canned tuna is mixed with lemon juice, fresh herbs, red onion, mustard and scallions so that they really pack a punch of flavour.
+- This isn’t your typical bland tuna patty recipe.
+The canned tuna is mixed with lemon juice, lemon zest, fresh parsley, red onion, dijon mustard and chopped scallions/green onion so that they really pack a punch of flavour.
+They are golden brown and crisp on the outside and moist and tender in the middle.

 - To ensure that these tuna cakes hold together when cooked, I recommend making them on the smaller side, using approximately a golf ball sized amount of the mixture per patty